nate-4000/snak/README.md

 The easy way?

 Uhh...
-1. download the latest release tagged windows
+1. download the latest release tagged windowsv*.*
 2. run it
 good job you did it